GiannisKarampas/rag_llm_evaluation/README.md

 # RAG-LLM Multi-Hop QA Evaluation

 This repository provides a complete pipeline to evaluate Retrieval-Augmented Generation (RAG) QA systems on **multi-hop, multi-context** questions.
-It combines local embeddings (SentenceTransformers), a vector database (ChromaDB), a local LLM (LM Studio), and [RAGAs](https://github.com/explodinggradients/ragas) for advanced context-recall metrics and claim coverage.
+It combines local embeddings (SentenceTransformers), a vector database (ChromaDB), a local LLM (LM Studio)for advanced context-recall metrics and claim coverage.

 ---